mbmorrissey/mbmorrissey.github.io/_pages/teaching.md

 ## Evolution

-- BL3307: genetic basis of variation and evolution of continuous traits; </li>
+- BL3307: genetic basis of variation and evolution of continuous traits
 - BL4288 "Major Review Paper in Evoltuionary Biology" (Module Organiser): Basically a big exercise in writing feedback.
 With support from class sessions and 1:1 meetings with staff, students prepare a review article including submission of an initial draft, responding to peer reviews, and re-submitting a final submission.
-We've had our first student article [published](https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.14112) - Congratulations Finn.</li>
+We've had our first student article [published](https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.14112) - Congratulations Finn!

 ## Ecology

-- New module for 2023/24 in Quantitative Ecology (Module Organiser): students tackle a range of topics in ecology through quantitative 'work packages' engaging deeply with classical theory and empiricla analyses of contemporary data.</li>
+- New module for 2023/24 in Quantitative Ecology (Module Organiser): students tackle a range of topics in ecology through quantitative 'work packages' engaging deeply with classical theory and empiricla analyses of contemporary data.
-- BL5103: structured population models</li>
+- BL5103: structured population models

 ## Books

 <img src="/images/Using_R_cover_small_file.jpg" align="left" width="200px"/>
-some text floating around the image
+Most modern statistics books for biologists aim to teach students to use R and become competent at data analysis in 180 or so pages.
+In my experience, this leaves students able to run through examples, but puts them in a very frustrating situation when they try to move on to their own analyses.
+Basically, it is very hard to simultaneously propel students along both their R learning curves and their statistical modelling learning curves (there are not the same thing!!).
+This book supports instructors and students who would like to invest some time getting to know R first.
+Once we get a little way along our R learning curve, it can become a tool for learning about statistics.

 <img src="/images/ESM_cover_small_file.jpg" align="left" width="200px"/>
-some text floating around the image
+How to map biological questions onto linear modeling formulations.
+Assuming a bit of comfort in R, we take questions of relationships between two variables, differences in means among groups, effects of multiple variables, and interactions among variables one chapter at a time.
+For its 180 or so pages, it doesn't go as far as most biostats books, but hopefully it sets students up to handle the basics well.
+Particular attention is paid to avoiding common interpretive pitfalls and dispelling myths.

+The main data files for all examples in "Using R" and "Elementary Statistical Modelling" are unicorns.csv and unicornIslandDensity.csv.